jasonwhite/button/README.md

     50% cache hit rate on average between the two machines.
 As more machines are added, the average cache hit rate goes up.

-This caching mechanism would be implemented as a simple REST service Outputs are keyed by the checksum of the task's resource dependencies, the task's command string, and the output's file name.
+This caching mechanism would be implemented as a simple REST service.
+Outputs are keyed by the checksum of the task's resource dependencies, the task's command string, and the output's file name.
 The contents of an output is uploaded with an HTTP `POST` using the output's key.
 Similarly, an output is retrieved with an HTTP `GET` using the output's key.
 A `404` error code should be returned if it doesn't exist in the cache.

 The effectiveness of the cache relies on outputs being bit-for-bit reproducible given the same inputs to a task.
 Certain compilers (such as `gcc`) do indeed